alisonvor/Rover/README.md

 2 3 N
 LRRMLMLMM

-delete any spaces after the last letter on a line or it will thwrow an error The file is under src/input directory
+delete any spaces after the last letter on a line or it will throw an error The file is under src/input directory

 ## Installation